 There are few other methods required, one of which is Linear scaling, a warm-up strategy to allow the model to achieve results on par to the models trained on smaller batches on a single GPU.

 AI is spreading throughout our daily lives and has penetrated the broad financial industry.
 Deep learning has also established itself in newer fintech services, as evidenced by last fall’s Benzinga Fintech Summit, where we saw the introduction of smarter customer insight analytics, portfolio management applications and robo advisory.

 Companies that learn from user experience, mine for meaningful data, and apply AI and heuristics to enhance that experience will hold a competitive advantage.
 The fintech industry is uniquely positioned at the confluence of these three areas, and is ripe for consumers to benefit from these emerging AI solutions.

-Nazanin is a Staff Software Engineering leading UI initiatives at MyVest.
-She has master degrees in Computer Science and Cognitive Science, and is currently pursuing a degree in management at Harvard University.
+Nazanin is part of the team leading UI initiatives at MyVest.
+She has master degrees in Computer Science and Cognitive Science and she is a certified MIT System Engineer.